bluewave-labs/bluewave-uptime/README.md

 BlueWave Uptime is an open source server monitoring application used to track the operational status and performance of servers and websites.
 It regularly checks whether a server/website is accessible and performs optimally, providing real-time alerts and reports on the monitored services' availability, downtime, and response time.

+## Demo

+See [BlueWave Uptime](https://uptime-demo.bluewavelabs.ca/) in action.
+The username is uptimedemo@demo.com and the password is Demouser1!

 ## Features

 - [x] Completely open source, deployable on your servers